 The current rental inspection program is an excellent start to regulating the rental housing business to ensure safe and healthy housing conditions for renters and a level playing field for good landlords.
 But there are practices to adopt that would make for a more comprehensive and transparent system, such as a system that ties inspections to rental unit licensing.
 ACTION Require all rental units in the City to operate with a license that is obtained and maintained by passing a basic health and safety inspection.
 Exemptions can be granted to properties that are the lowest risks, including relatively new properties, rental buildings where the owner lives on site, rental units occupied by close family of the owner, and other sensible exclusions.
 All properties would begin with a provisional, or automatic, license.
 Then, the City would begin a process of inspecting a certain percentage of all rental units each year, granting a full license if the property passes inspection-a license that would be good until the time comes for the next routine inspection.
 If the City made each license good for five years, this would require execution of a repeating five-year inspection cycle.
 If properties fail an inspection, additional inspections would be required until all violations are abated.
-And if a property is a source of repeat complaints and problems, or if the owner has a problematic track record, the term of the license can be shortened to ensure that inspections are To pay for administration of this system, charge a fee for all inspections to cover program costs.
+And if a property is a source of repeat complaints and problems, or if the owner has a problematic track record, the term of the license can be shortened to ensure that inspections are more frequent.
+To pay for administration of this system, charge a fee for all inspections to cover program costs.
 This effectively penalizes property owners who require repeated followup inspections and rewards those who require fewer inspections.
-Who Cost City of Fargo Estimates to be developed with Building Inspections 4.
-Build on the Code Enforcement Task Force model currently in place to create a closer working relationship between Inspections, Community Development, the Police Department, Municipal Court, social service providers, and other relevant partners Collaboration between multiple departments enhances the City's ability to identify root problems behind physical disorder to inform the application of appropriate tools (such as compliance assistance for matters of financial need, community policing where disorder is affecting safety and quality of life, acquisition of problem properties in strategic locations, etc.).
-ACTION Broaden the range of collaborating departments and agencies on the Code Enforcement Task Force and devise a system of "field teams" that would prioritize subject properties, investigate circumstances, identify probable solutions, and put the solutions into motion.
-Who Cost City of Fargo and partnering agencies Potentially nominal through enhanced coordination of partnering agencies 5 Public Health and Safety Tools, cont'd.

-5. Create a "Compliance Assistance" partnership between Community Development, Rebuilding Together, and other relevant partners
+Moorhead currently has a similar fee-based rental registration system that is worth study.
+Who Cost City of Fargo Building Inspections Additional full-time staff will be needed at Building Inspections, with costs offset by inspection fees 4.
+Build on the Code Enforcement Task Force currently in place to create a closer working relationship between Inspections, Community Development, the Police Department, Municipal Court, social service providers, and other relevant partners Collaboration between multiple departments enhances the City's ability to identify root problems behind physical disorder to inform the application of appropriate tools (such as compliance assistance for matters of financial need, community policing where disorder is affecting safety and quality of life, acquisition of problem properties in strategic locations, etc.).
+ACTION Formalize the Code Enforcement Task Force via direction from the City Commission that prescribes participating departments and the Task Force's mission.
+Broaden the range of collaborators to include relevant non-City agencies and devise a system of "field teams" that would prioritize subject properties, investigate circumstances, identify probable solutions, and put the solutions into motion.
+Who Cost Building Inspections as potential lead partner on Task Force Potentially nominal through enhanced coordination of partnering agencies 5.
+Create a "Compliance Assistance" partnership between Community Development, Building Inspections, and relevant private sector partners